tahoe-lafs/zfec/zfec/README.txt

 To run the self-tests, execute "python ./setup.py test" (or if you have Twisted Python installed, you can run "trial zfec" for nicer output and test options.)
+This will run the tests of the C API, the Python API, and the command-line tools.

+To run the tests of the Haskell API, do XYZ.

  * Community